ErikMinekus/sm-ripext/nghttp2/doc/nghttp2_session_send.rst

     This function retrieves the highest prioritized frame from the outbound queue and sends it to the remote peer.
-It does this as many as possible until the user callback :type:`nghttp2_send_callback` returns
+It does this as many times as possible until the user callback :type:`nghttp2_send_callback` returns
-    :macro:`NGHTTP2_ERR_WOULDBLOCK` or the outbound queue becomes empty.
+    :macro:`nghttp2_error.NGHTTP2_ERR_WOULDBLOCK`, the outbound queue
+    becomes empty or flow control is triggered (remote window size becomes depleted or maximum number of concurrent streams is reached).
 This function calls several callback functions which are passed when initializing the *session*.
 Here is the simple time chart which tells when each callback is invoked:

     1. Get the next frame to send from outbound queue.